L'Objecteur d'esprit Bernhard:

 (in French)

-Thomas Bernhard has chosen the most difficult artistic course of all: first, to make music with concepts; second, to write a "comical-philosophical" work: to use concepts only, to force them to laugh at themselves, then systematically to destroy them; through such a process of destruction, to free the rhythmic energy they contain.
-The goal is always to signify NOTHING, and Bernhard reaches it by fair means or foul; for instance:
+Thomas Bernhard has chosen the most difficult of all artistic courses: first, to make music with concepts; second, to write a "comical-philosophical" work, using only concepts which are made to laugh at themselves, to make them fly, then systematically to shoot them down – freeing, through such a process of destruction, the rhythmic energy they contain.
+Bernhard's thoughts "are Asiatic thoughts:" their final, global goal is always to signify NOTHING ("to destroy everything, rub it out, cancel it;" "to treat everything thus, till it's not there anymore;" "to rub out right away all that was born").
+This total annihilation, this extinction, Bernhard reaches by means fair and foul; for instance:

-Witze, oxymorons: saying one thing and its opposite at the same time
+• "Witze," oxymorons: saying one thing and its opposite at the same time (destruction of the principles of identity/contradiction)

-Like nature, he produces through destruction, he destroys through production; outer goal: to write a comical and intelligent condemnation of intelligence; inner goal: to move forward; to advance always further, to the extreme of what will prove possible for him; and there, to find it was all a bait.
-But no matter: his nature now compels him to get going again; the pendulum swings in the opposite direction; but this alternation is always in vain : all is absurd, and art above all, which is an expression of that absurdity; but in this new absurdity at least, Bernhard feels at ease
+Outer goal: to write a comical and intelligent condemnation of intelligence; inner goal: to move forward; to advance always further, to the extreme of what will prove possible for him, and there to find it was all a trap.
+But no matter: his nature now compels him to get going again: the pendulum swings in the opposite direction.

 back to Works